The Village Board of Trustees consists of a Village President and six Trustees who are at-large and represent the entire village’s population.

 Three Trustees are elected to two year terms on the first Tuesday in April of even numbered years.

-The seats are taken by the newly elected official on the evening of the Board of Trustees meeting held in April.
+The seats are taken by the newly elected official on the third Tuesday in April.

-State Statute requires that individuals seeking election complete the Declaration of Candidacy, Campaign Registration Statement, and Nomination Papers.
+State Statutes require that individuals seeking election complete the Declaration of Candidacy, Campaign Registration Statement, and Nomination Papers.

 These forms are available below, at the Village Clerk’s Office, or online at the Wisconsin Elections Commission web site.
 Explanations are included with the forms and lower on this page.

 Individuals interested in running for local office may begin to circulate nomination papers once they have submitted a Campaign Registration Statement to the Village Clerk on or after December 1 of the year preceding the election year.
 The nomination papers must have not less than 20 and not more than 100 signatures from eligible Village electors.

 Pursuant to Wis.
 Stats., Nomination Papers and Declaration of Candidacy must be completed and submitted by 5:00 p.m. on the first Tuesday in January of the election year.
 If any of the required forms are not filed by the deadline the candidate’s name will NOT be placed on the ballot.